Georgia DUI Lawyer

 DUI Penalties in Georgia

-If you are convicted of a DUI in Georgie, you may face serious penalties, including jail time.
+If you are convicted of a DUI in Georgia, you may face serious penalties, including jail time.
 Penalties for DUI include:

 - First Offense DUI – Up to 24 hours in jail